 For any operations except the management of the existing scaling groups, please use the Node Pool feature.

-To help you better manage nodes in a Kubernetes cluster, TKE introduced the concept of a node pool.
-Basic node pool features allow you to conveniently and quickly create, manage, and terminate nodes and dynamically scale nodes in and out.
+To help you efficiently manage nodes in a Kubernetes cluster, TKE introduced the concept of node pool.
+Basic node pool features allow you to conveniently and quickly create, manage, and terminate nodes and dynamically scale nodes in or out.